KarlaAArevalo/Ticket-Lifecycle/README.md

 <p>
 <h2>Stage 1: Intake</h2>
 Go to portal, sign in and open a new ticket as a customer.
-For testing purposes the url is: [osTicket Link](https://localhost/osTicket/)
+For testing purposes the url is: (https://localhost/osTicket/)
 <br>
 <img src="https://i.imgur.com/VSfQqeQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>